Jack Deveraux: 1989-1991

 Adrift and depressed, Jack bought 51% of the newspaper The Spectator in order to stop them from running a humiliating expose about his failed campaign against Mickey Horton.
 While initially the purchase was a move borne out of desperation, he threw himself into running it, much to the chagrin of his partner and the original owner Diana Colville.
 She was constantly pushing back.
-He eventually attempted to blackmail her into selling him her 49% of the paper, but she gave it to editor Vern Scofield instead.
+He eventually attempted to blackmail her into selling him her 49% of the paper, but she entrusted it to editor Vern Scofield instead.
 In time, Jack earned ownership of the paper honestly.

-It was at The Spectator that Jack met Jennifer Horton, a college student majoring in journalism.
+It was at The Spectator that Jack met college journalism student Jennifer Horton.
 She soon became his protege, but her compassionate perspective would often temper his cynicism when they were working together.
-Jennifer was one of the only people who believed that Jack wanted to change and who was willing to not only give him a chance, but to help him.
-As they worked together at The Spectator, the connection between them became more and more intense.
-After initially being wary of a man with such a dark past, Jennifer fell deeply in love and aggressively pursued Jack.
-Jack, however, was resistant.
-While he was irresistibly drawn to Jennifer and had fallen in love with her despite himself, he viewed himself as unworthy of her.
+She was one of the only people who believed that he wanted to change and who was willing to not only give him a chance, but to help him.
+The more they were together, the more their connection intensified.
+Jennifer decided to aggressively pursue a relationship with him.
+Although Jack had fallen deeply in love with her, he resisted her advances, viewing himself as unworthy.

-As Jack pushed Jennifer away, her ex-boyfriend Emilio returned to town and was more than happy to pick up the slack.
-An ex-gang member who prided himself on being "macho," Emilio was Jack's opposite in many ways.
-He was determined to win back Jennifer, and Jack seemed to have surrendered the field to him.
-Another complication in Jack and Jennifer's relationship was the return of Melissa Horton, who'd left town for a while after she'd dumped Jack at the altar.
-She still loathed Jack and didn't believe he had changed his ways, so she did her best to sabotage any chance Jack and Jennifer had and push Jennifer towards Emilio.